flybywiresim/discord-bot/.github/CONTRIBUTING.md

 7. Inside the .env file, type `BOT_SECRET=TOKEN` replacing TOKEN with what you copied in step 6
 8. You may need to add the .env file to your gitignore if your IDE hasn't done it automatically.

+Some commands may require additional tokens.
+If you would like to test them out on your bot, you must include the tokens inside your .env file.
+These commands include the metar and station commands.
+Both of these use the same API meaning you only need one token.
+The steps below will explain how to set this up.
+1. Make a free account [here](https://avwx.rest/).
+Then, follow the steps [here](https://account.avwx.rest/getting-started) to get your token
+2. Inside the .env file, on a new line type `METAR_TOKEN=TOKEN` replacing TOKEN with what you copied in step 1
+3. Then, on another new line within the .env file, type `STATION_TOKEN=TOKEN` replacing TOKEN with what you copied in step 1

 ### Privileged Gateway Intents

 Privileged Gateway Intents must now be enabled within the Discord Developer Portal in order for your bot to function.
 The steps below will explain how to enable them.